sjacob2019/Credit-Card-Fraud-Detection/README.md

 When exploring clustering with supervised learning methods, GMM is one of the first options chosen.
 Where K-Means suffers due to disregarding variance, GMM uses the covariance of a distribution to cluster data.
 Furthermore, GMM provides us with soft-classifications as opposed to K-Mean's hard classification.
 This means that should we choose so, we can analyze the likelihood of a given point belonging to a specific cluster.

 ### Setup
-Since the data we were provided was already transformed via PCA, it allowed us to skip most of the pre-processing that would be associated with GMM I.e. PCA.
+Since the data we were provided was already transformed via PCA and normalized, it allows us to skip most of the pre-processing that would be associated with GMM I.e. PCA.

-We begin by shuffling the data to eliminate any pre-existing bias in the ordering of the data points and to try to ensure an even distribution of fraudulent transactions amidst our heavily imbalanced dataset for when we perform K-Fold validation.
+We begin by removing the labels from our dataset, and shuffling the data to eliminate any pre-existing bias in the ordering of the data points and to try to ensure an even distribution of fraudulent transactions.

-Once the data is shuffled, we need to separate the data from the labels and normalize the data in order to keep all values within a common scale that is maintained across features.
-After the labels are separated from the data, we use SciKit-Learn's MinMaxScalar to normalize our data between 0 and 1.

-Once our data is normalized, we can begin performing GMM.
 Starting with the first 2 PCA components, we run SciKit-Learn's GMM to create and label datapoints into two clusters.
-To limit overfitting on our data, given that we had so few fraudulent cases to train with, we use K-Fold validation with K = 5.
 After obtaining labels, we create a confusion matrix of our labels compared to the data's original labels.
 Using the confusion matrix, we calculate the recall and accuracy of the GMM algorithm with those PCA components.

 To examine the results that increasing features had on the results, we then perform the same operation with additional PCA components, adding a new component each run until all features are being used.

 To gain a better understanding of the overall similarities between the ground truth and our predicted data, we calculate the Fowlkes Mallows score.

 Finally, to determine how similar and distinct our two clusters of data are when incorporating all features, we calculate the Silhouette score for our newly labelled data.

+To look into how we can attempt to limit overfitting our data, we also repeat the above process but now using a K-Fold validation where K = 5.
+Accuracy, recall, Silhouette Score, and Fowlkes Mallows score will then be the average value amongst all folds.

 ## DBSCAN